cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 ### Processor code

-It is possible to specify either an mlog code, or a Mindcode for the processor.
+It is possible to specify either an mlog code or a Mindcode for the processor.
 To specify an mlog code, use

 ```
 mlog = <code>